‘Asean prosperity will defeat terror’

 “Asean economic integration must continue to be a top priority for the Asean leaders in order that the Asean Economic Community remains on track,” he said in a speech at the 14th Asean Leadership Forum organized by the Asian Strategy and Leadership Institute of Malaysia and the Chamber of Commerce of the Philippine Islands at the Manila Hotel.

-The next big challenge, he said, is to maintain peace and stability in Southeast Asia and in the larger Asia-Pacific region, which the United States has been maintaining for the last 70 years.
+The next big challenge, he said, was to maintain peace and stability in Southeast Asia and in the larger Asia-Pacific region, which the United States has been maintaining for the last 70 years.

 Ramos said it was high time for Asean member-nations to take over the policeman’s role with its own maritime and military self-defense.